NCAA FOOTBALL RULES 2023

 PROTECTION OF DEFENSELESS PLAYERS / TARGETING

 The NCAA Football Rules Committee continues to embrace the targeting rule in order to promote player safety, reduce head contact and eliminate specific targeting actions from the game.
 The language in 9-1-3 and 9-1-4 stipulates that no player shall target and make forcible contact to the head or neck area of a defenseless player or contact an opponent with the crown (top) of their helmet.
-The definition of “crown of the helmet,” approved starting with the 2022 season, focused the attention on the top of the helmet.
-The term “forcible contact” has replaced the word “initiate” to ensure the intent of the rule is clear.
+The definition of “crown of the helmet,” focuses the attention on the top of the helmet.
+The term “forcible contact” has replaced the word “initiate” to ensure the intent of the rule is clear

 These actions appear in two rules: Targeting and Making Forcible Contact With the Crown of the Helmet (Rule 9-1-3) and Targeting and Making Forcible Contact to Head or Neck Area of a Defenseless Player (Rule 9-1-4).
 Use of the helmet as a weapon and intentional (targeted) contact to the head or neck area are serious safety concerns.
 The penalties for fouls under both 9-1-3 and 9-1-4 include automatic disqualification.
 The committee continues to emphasize that coaches and officials must be diligent to insure that players understand and abide by these rules.
 A progressive penalty was added in 2019 to continue to emphasize adherence to this rule.
 Rule 2-27-14 defines and lists